Huesera: The Bone Woman

-Huesera: The Bone Woman is a 2022 supernatural body horror film directed and co-written by Michelle Garza Cervera in her feature film directorial debut.
-It stars Natalia Solián as Valeria, a pregnant woman who finds herself threatened by occult forces.
+Huesera: The Bone Woman is a 2022 Mexican-Peruvian psychological supernatural body horror film co-written and directed by Michelle Garza Cervera in her directorial debut.
+It stars Natalia Solián as Valeria Hernandez, a pregnant woman who finds herself threatened by occult forces.
 Alongside Solián, the film's cast includes Alfonso Dosal, Mayra Batalla, Mercedes Hernández, Sonia Couoh and Aida López.

 Huesera: The Bone Woman had its world premiere at the Tribeca Festival on 9 June 2022 and won the Best New Narrative Director and Nora Ephron awards.